Iti-sharma-sys/Iti_sharma-projects/README.md

 •	Conditional Formatting
 <br>
 <h4>Sample Insights</h4>
-<body>Sample Insights
+<body>s
-	Women are more likely to buy as compared to men (≈65%)
+1. Women are more likely to buy as compared to men (≈65%)
   <br>
-	Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (≈35%)
+2.Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (≈35%)
     <br>
-	Adult age group (39-40) is ma contributing (≈50%)
+3. Adult age group (39-40) is ma contributing (≈50%)
     <br>
-	Amazon, Flipkart and Myntra are max contributing (≈80%)
+4.Amazon, Flipkart and Myntra are max contributing (≈80%)
   <br>
 <h3>Final Conclusion to improve Vrinda store sales:</h3>